anax/demo_PIJ/README.md

 **3. Installation Instructions**

 * **3.1 Prerequisites:**
     * Java must be installed on the system.
-Download and install from the official website ([https://www.oracle.com/java/technologies/javase-downloads.html](https://www.oracle.com/java/technologies/javase-downloads.html)) if not already present.
+Install and download via the official website.
+ ([https://www.oracle.com/java/technologies/javase-downloads.html](https://www.oracle.com/java/technologies/javase-downloads.html)) if not already present.

 * **3.2 Installation Steps:**
     1. Download the program source code from the version control repository (refer to section 1.2).